Decathlon/moon/README.md

   return <span>{error ? error.message : "success"}</span>;
 };
 ```
-Internaly useQuery use the **react-query**'s useQuery connected to your HTTP client with a configuration allowing better cache management and better referencing of requests for REST clients.
+Internaly useQuery use the **react-query**'s useQuery connected to your HTTP client with a configuration allowing better cache management (fetch policy) and better referencing (management of query identifiers adapted to the use of HTTP clients, useQueryState/useQueryResult...) of requests for REST clients.

 #### Mutation / useMutation